Breaking Bots: Investigating SQL Injection via AWS Lex Chatbots

 kangwijen

 The challenge is a meeting booking chatbot backed by a relational database.
-The bot collects a few inputs from the user such as: meeting topic, time, and email.
+The bot collects a meeting topic, time, and email from the user.
 The injection vector is the meeting topic slot, which is typed as AMAZON.FreeFormInput.
 Amazon Lex V2 does not execute SQL.
 The vulnerability exists entirely in how the Lambda fulfillment function processes that slot value.

 Lex V2 classifies user messages into intents (the action the user wants to perform) and extracts slots (the specific data values needed to fulfill that intent).
 After slots are resolved, Lex invokes an AWS Lambda function and passes the session state, including all slot values, in a structured JSON event.